Matex600/Fat-Stack-Coffee/README.md

     * Contact details

-* Would there be other pages within your own site you could link to from your chosen page?
+* Would there be other pages within your site you could link to from your chosen page?
     * Index *page*

     * Footer *all/pages*